vitessio/website/content/en/docs/user-guides/configuration-advanced/transport-security-model.md

   -db_flags 2048
   ```

-Note that using the above `db_flags` will also result in the MySQL to MySQL communication for replication between the replica/rdonly instances of a Vitess shard and its master to be encrypted, as long as the upstream MySQL instance the replica is connecting to has been configured correctly to support TLS MySQL protocol connections (see above).
+Note that using the above `db_flags` will also result in the MySQL to MySQL communication for replication between the replica/rdonly instances of a Vitess shard and its primary to be encrypted, as long as the upstream MySQL instance the replica is connecting to has been configured correctly to support TLS MySQL protocol connections (see above).

 ## vttablet data and control paths